NCKLS/EasyAsciiEncrypt/README.md

 -EAE is ridiculously easy to use!
 Anyone with a fundamental understanding of python can utilize it!

--EAE adds salt to encryption/decrpytion and manages it seemlessly
+-EAE adds salt to encryption/decryption and manages it seamlessly

 -EAE obfuscates all string data, and is very secure